An idiom may be defined as "a group of words whose meaning cannot be understood from a literal interpretation of the group of words".

 Students of English need to become adept with using and understanding idioms to be considered fluent in English.

-1) Subscribe to the daily email and receive a new idiom and quiz every day.
+1) Subscribe to the daily email and receive a new idiom every day.
 Try to use the idioms in appropriate contexts throughout your day.

 2) Take Idiom Quizzes.
-Choose from over 1,000 on-site Idiom Quizzes.
+Choose from 1,000s of on-site Idiom Quizzes.

 3) Learn idioms in context by taking Idiom Video Quizzes.